 • A unique, individual record for each patient by Registration.

-• An organized record-keeping system to ensure easy retrievability for review and use when needed, and at each
+• An organized record-keeping system to ensure easy retrievability for review and use when needed, and at each patient visit

 • Centralized storage in secured location with accessibility to only authorized personnel and electronically secure